Lumotheninja/dino-reinforcement-learning/README.md

 ```sh
 $ python test.py
 ```
-This command will restore the pretrained model, stored in `tf-rex/results` and play the T-rex game.
+This command will restore the pretrained model, stored in `tf-rex/results` and play the T-rex game, default is one step critic (our best model)

 IMPORTANT: The browser needs to connect with the python side.
-Therefore, refresh the browser after firing the training command.
+Therefore, refresh the browser after firing the training/testing command.

 Training a new model can be done as follow depending on the model that you want to train
 ```sh